poolzoom/bc-nuxt/README.md

 ### Tokens, tokens, tokens

-We need a store front token.
+We need a storefront token.
 First step is to create an Admin token with scope to manage tokens

 #### Admin Token
 Advanced Settings >> API Accounts